bugadani/bugadani.github.io/_posts/2021-08-__-embedded-text.markdown

  *  A substantial amount of the API (internal or not intended as public) has been hidden.
  * `TextBoxStyle` objects can no longer be constructed (it is now `#[non_exhaustive]`).
  * `Scrolling` vertical alignment.
+ * Ansi sequence support has been removed from the base library and reimplemented as the `Ansi` plugin.

 For a complete list of changes (excluding some under the hood changes), see the [changelog].